berkley4/ungoogled-chromium-debian/.github/README.md

 git checkout tags/$CHROMIUM_VER
 ```

-## Preparing the chromium git repo
+## Pull in chromium submodules and components
 ```
-# Prepare the tree for building (in build/)
+# Prepare the tree for building (in build/src)
 gclient sync -D --force --nohooks --no-history --shallow gclient runhooks

-# Copy over the debian directory into your source tree (in build/src)
+# Copy over the debian directory into your source tree
 cp -a ../../debian .
 ```